Alonso-del-Arte/toy-examples/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2024.
+This project might be open to Hacktoberfest 2025.

+I'll try to have some interesting so-called "non-code" contribution opportunities.

 # Contribution Guidelines